-If your employer decides to make a payment in lieu of notice, you almost certainly will not be employed at the bonus payment date and will therefore not be entitled to receive a bonus for that year.
+If your employer decides to make a payment in lieu of notice, you almost certainly will not be employed at the bonus payment date and may therefore not be entitled to receive a bonus for that year.
 This is unless your contract of employment specifically provides for a pro-rata bonus to be paid if you even if leave part of the way through the year (although this is rare).

 Where your employer cannot rely on a contractual PILON clause to avoid a bonus payment and you end up working your notice or you are on garden leave at the bonus payment date, the courts have come down on the side of employees.
 Employers have been compelled to honour the bonus payment in these circumstances, where those bonuses are also being paid to other remaining members of staff.

 If your employer has not brought to your attention the fact that you need to be working and not “under notice” to receive a bonus, or if there is a policy in place that has also not been brought to your attention- then your employer will have difficulty in withholding a bonus payment which is being paid to other staff.

 No PILON clause

 If your employer has not reserved a contractual right to pay you in lieu of notice, the PILON would almost certainly amount to a breach of contract.
 In such circumstances, you could issue proceedings based on your employer’s breach.
 You could seek to recover the sums you would otherwise have received during your notice period – which would include a bonus payment.